jgebal/any_data/README.md

 ## Introduction

-Some time ago i've seen a PL/SQL procedure containing 300+ lines of loops for logging complex type (array/objects) input parameters and ~40 lines to "do the job".
+Some time ago I've seen a PL/SQL procedure containing 300+ lines of code for logging complex type (array/objects) input parameters and ~40 lines of actual code that represented the business logic.
 It made me think.
-Why cant er call a logging framework to log any object as it is?
+Why cant one call a logging framework to log any object as it is?
+The thing is, Oracle PL/SQL does not allow passing any data into a logging procedure/function.
-Well, in fact we can, but then any object needs to have some sort of to_string method.
+We can achieve this partly, but then all user defined object types needs to have some sort of to_string method.
-Since we do not get one out of the box from Oracle, the burden of doing it falls on developer.
+This still does not solve it, as PL/SQL does not allow collection types to have methods.
+That seems a bit of an overkill, specially when dealing with legacy projects that already have a set of user defined object types.

 That got me thinking about an alternative approach.
+Oracle supplies ANYDATA type that allows almost any data to be passed into a plsql routine.
+Unfortunately, the ANYDATA type is not user (developer) friendly and i guess this is main reason I've never see it in action actually.

-We could make use of ANYDATA and ANYTYPE to inspect the objects and convert them into string (VARCHAR2/CLOB) representation.
+This project is making use of ANYDATA and ANYTYPE to inspect the objects and convert them into a set of predefined objects that can be used to achieve quite interesting things.
-This however has proven to be a challenge bigger than initially considered.
-Anyway, after trying out few different approaches and designs i've ended up with what you get.
-It seems like a pretty decent utility with nice extensibility and flexibility.

-Below you'll find quite a few use-case scenarios where you can benefit from using this library.
+Use-case scenarios for using the library.

 # Sample use cases

 ### Logging parameters
 TODO add description and examples

-### Comparing different objects data
+### Comparing different data types
 TODO add description and examples

 # Supported data types

 TODO list all supported datatypes

-# Known issues
+# Known issues and limitations